rafszul/rafszul-ng2/README.md

 # rafszul-NG2

-source code for rafszul.github.io which in turn boasts to be a:
+source code for rafszul.github.io

-- built on solid
-- foundation,
-- angular2 single page app.

-project structured accordingly with [angular style guide](https://angular.io/docs/ts/latest/guide/style-guide.html#) with:
+this incarnation is an angular2 app built on syntaticly awesome foundation and structured as prescribed by [angular style guide].(https://angular.io/docs/ts/latest/guide/style-guide.html#)

+featuring all that stuff that comes with every angular-cli `ng new ...` comand:

-- typescript
+- typescript,
 - angular-cli and
-- webpack
+- webpack. already mentioned

-that come with every angular-cli `ng new ...` comand.

-in addition:

-- foundation
+- foundation and
-- codelyzer
+- scss. baked in tests in:
-- jasmine
+- jasmine,
-- karma
+- karma,
-- istanbul
+- istanbul.
-- protractor
+- protractor for e2e tests and
+- loads of other stuff. check out package.json to get the idea about all that's in.

 ---